batstyx/CThun/README.md

 Counters can be displayed for player and opponent:-

 - Always
-- Auto (Player only): When C'Thun is detected in play
+- Auto: When C'Thun is detected in play
 - Never

 Counter display can be modified for:-